dsabana/turion-space-takehome/README.md

 * Implements an alerting mechanism for out-of-range values in 2 ways:
   * Using Log-Based alerting, logging an `[ALERT]` level log message.
   * Saving the entries in the DB and flagging the entries with anomalies.
-* The both alerting mechanisms can be used to produce alerts on dashboard tools like the ELK stack, Grafana or Prometheus
+* Both alerting mechanisms can be used to produce alerts on dashboard tools like the ELK stack, Grafana or Prometheus

 ### Notes:
 * A very simplified structure has been used to create the Telemetry Ingestion Service.